 The honest CompTIA A+ pass-rate answer is not a percentage.
 RoleMath does not have a sourceable official CompTIA candidate pass-rate percentage for A+.
-The official source lane is also limited right now: local official seed rows support A+ identity, lifecycle, two-exam structure, objective-domain, cost, and eligibility context, but the live CompTIA page could not be fetched from this environment on 2026-07-05 because of an authentication/TLS error.
-That means the public page should be more careful, not more confident.
-A+ is still one of the clearest entry-friendly IT support credentials in the data, but the decision should be based on source-backed readiness evidence: two exam codes, two voucher costs, support-role tasks, employer language, and AI-aware troubleshooting practice.
+The official sources are current: we read the official CompTIA A+ page successfully on 2026-07-21, which confirms A+ identity, the two-exam structure (220-1201 and 220-1202), 90 minutes and up to 90 questions per exam, and passing scores of 675 for Core 1 and 700 for Core 2, each on a scale of 900 — and the reviewed official page publishes no candidate pass-rate percentage.
+That means the honest page reports verified exam facts, not a pass-rate guess.
+A+ is entry-friendly by eligibility, with no prerequisite and open registration, but the decision should be based on source-backed readiness evidence: two exam codes, two voucher costs, support-role tasks, sampled hiring language, and AI-aware troubleshooting practice.

 Key takeaways

-- RoleMath does not have an official CompTIA A+ candidate pass-rate percentage, and the current official page could not be live-fetched from this environment on 2026-07-05.
+- RoleMath does not have an official CompTIA A+ candidate pass-rate percentage; a live fetch of the official page succeeded on 2026-07-21, and the reviewed official page publishes no vendor pass rate.

 - A+ is entry-friendly by eligibility: no prerequisite, open registration, and about 12 months of support experience recommended rather than required.

-- Employer-language samples can guide practice, but they are not representative demand, market share, salary, placement, or certification ROI evidence.
+- The postings in RoleMath's sample can guide practice, but they are not representative demand, market share, salary, placement, or certification ROI evidence.

-- AI can help with support troubleshooting and study drills, but AI usage data is not a job-loss forecast and every technical recommendation still needs verification.
+- AI can assist with support study drills, but AI usage data is not a job-loss forecast and every technical recommendation still needs verification.

 The short answer: do not plan from an A+ pass-rate number